mkijowski/ceg3400/02-hashing/README.md

 To make things harder for an attacker, we can simply apply the hashing algorithm to the output of the first.

-Do this multiple times to *stretch* (lengthen) the time it takes to attack the hash using common disctionary attacks.
+Do this multiple times to *stretch* (lengthen) the time it takes to attack the hash using common dictionary attacks.

 ---